-Students wishing to specialize in the area of aerospace engineering should choose their three program electives from the following courses: MEC E 439, 514, 520, 537, 539, 541, 569.
+Students wishing to specialize in the area of aerospace engineering should choose their three program electives from the following courses: MEC E 439, 514, 520, 537, 539, 541, 569,

-84.5.7.1 Mechanical (Biomedical Option)
+Mechanical (Biomedical Option) 84.5.7.1

-The three program electives may be chosen from the following in addition to courses listed in §84.5.7(2): BIOCH 200 BIOL 107, 108, 207 CHEM 261, 263 Admission requirements for the Doctor of Medicine (MD) degree program include a specific number of course units in various core subjects.
+(1) The three program electives may be chosen from the following in addition to courses listed in §84.5.7(2):

+BIOL 107, 108, 207

+CHEM 261, 263

+Admission requirements for the Doctor of Medicine (MD) degree program include a specific number of course units in various core subjects.
 This information can be found in §15.9.9II.
 Students in the Biomedical Option who plan to apply to the MD degree program must select their electives carefully to obtain the necessary credit for required subjects.
 It may also be necessary to take courses over and above those included in the Biomedical Option to meet the course unit requirements in all of the core subjects required for Medicine.
-Students in the Biomedical Option to meet.
-Students in the Biomedical Option to meet the graph should contact their program advisor in the Fall term of second year for guidance on the selection of appropriate electives and any specific courses which would be in addition to those required for the engineering degree.
+Students in the Biomedical Option who plan to apply for admission to the MD degree program should contact their program advisor in the Fall term of second year for guidance on the selection of appropriate electives and any specific courses which would be in addition to those required for the engineering degree.